 Guthe originally envisioned the Museum as encompassing all areas of anthropology.
 However, over time, the Museum increasingly focused on archaeology, developing an exceptionally strong archaeological program with major collections and research projects in North America, the Great Lakes (particularly Michigan and Ontario), and Asia.
 Special laboratories—including the nation’s first Ethnobotanical Laboratory (started in 1929) and the Ceramics Repository (in 1931)—were created to analyze archaeological materials.
 Researchers from across the country sent samples to the Museum for analysis, and the Museum quickly became a national leader in anthropological archaeology.

-In 1932, Melvin Gilmore, Curator of Ethnology, published a small book describing the Ethnobotanical Laboratory, thus establishing the Museum’s Publications program.
-In ensuing decades, the program expanded, setting a precedent for producing data-rich monographs featuring excellent scholarship, meticulous research, and leading-edge, vibrant interpretation; this program continues today.
+In 1932, Melvin Gilmore, curator of ethnology, published a small book describing the Ethnobotanical Laboratory, thus establishing the Museum’s publications program.
+In ensuing decades, the program expanded, producing data-rich monographs featuring excellent scholarship, meticulous research, and leading-edge, vibrant interpretation, many of which became classics.
+This program continues today: by 2022, the Museum had published more than 200 titles on archaeology, anthropology, and related topics, all of which are available in print and as e-books (browse the catalog here).